cchudzicki-ocw-testing/14.771-fall-2021/content/pages/readings.md

 - \*\*\* Das, Jishnu and Jeffrey Hammer (2007). [“Location, Location, Location: Residence, Wealth and the Quality of Medical Care in Delhi, India](https://www.healthaffairs.org/doi/10.1377/hlthaff.26.3.w338).” *Health Aff.* 2007; 26(3); w338-w351.
 - Chaudhury, Nazmul, Jeffrey Hammer, Michael Kremer, Karthik Muralidharan, and F. Halsey Rogers (2006).
 "Missing in Action: Teacher and Health Worker Absence in Developing Countries." *Journal of Economic Perspectives*, 20(1): 91–116.
 - Das, Jishnu and Hammer, Jeffrey (2007).
 "Money for Nothing: The Dire Straits of Medical Practice in Delhi, India." *Journal of Development Economics*, Volume 83, Issue 1, May 2007, Pages 1-36.
 - Olken, Benjamin, Junko Onishi, and Susan Wong (2014).
 “Should Aid Reward Performance?
-Evidence From a Field Experiment on Health and Education in Indonesia.”*American Economic Journal: Applied Economics6* (4)*.*
+Evidence From a Field Experiment on Health and Education in Indonesia.” *American Economic Journal: Applied Economics6* (4)*.*
 - Banerjee, Abhijit V., Esther Duflo, and Rachel Glennerster (2008).
 "Putting a band-aid on a corpse: incentives for nurses in the Indian public health care system." *Journal of the European Economic Association* 6, no. 2-3: 487-500.

 *Infrastructure and the Environment \[for reference only\]*

 - Kremer, Michael, Jessica Leino, Edward Miguel, and Alix Peterson Zwane (2011).
-“Spring Cleaning: Rural Water Impacts, Valuation, and Institutions,” *Quarterly Journal of Economics*.
+“Spring Cleaning: Rural Water Impacts, Valuation, and Institutions.” *Quarterly Journal of Economics*.
 Vol. 126: 145-205.
 - Kremer, Michael, Alix Peterson Zwane and Amrita Ahuja (2010).
 “Providing Safe Water: Evidence from Randomized Evaluations.” *Annual Review of Resource Economics*, Volume 2.
 - Almond, Douglas, Yuyu Chen, Michael Greenstone, and Hongbin Li (2009).
 "Winter Heating or Clean Air?
 Unintended Impacts of China's Huai River Policy." *American Economic Review*, 99(2): 184–90.
 - Burgess, Robin, Dave Donaldson, Olivier Deschenes and Michael Greenstone (2017).
 “Weather and Death in India: Mechanisms and Implications for Climate Change.”